The Journey

 So That’s Us

-We have no special credentials, and we are not theologians, we’re just ordinary people doing our best to walk in the Spirit, make disciples, and call fellow believers out of this world’s system.
+We aren’t looking for fame, money or validation.
+We have no special credentials, and we are not theologians.
+We are just sincere people of faith, called to help lead God’s people out of this world’s system.
 Thank you for taking the time to get to know us.

 Blessings in Christ,